Three out of four Holy Cross alumni work in business roles.

 - Christie Cannone ’14, mathematics major

-- Brand manager of portfolio strategy, Keurig Dr Pepper
+- Brand Manager of Portfolio Strategy, Keurig Dr Pepper

 - Casey Carty ’18, political science major

-- Account coordinator, Hunter Public Relations
+- PR Account Supervisor, Hunter Public Relations

-- Ashley Codiani ’07, political science major
+- Ashley Codianni ’07, political science major

 - Alex Schiffmann ’15, sociology and French double major